 In general, assets and liabilities are stated at the amounts at which they were acquired or incurred, if not specially stated otherwise.
+Financial assets and liabilities are recognised in the balance sheet at the moment that the contractual risks or rewards with respect to that financial instrument originate.
+Financial instruments are derecognised if a transaction results in a considerable part of the contractual risks or rewards with respect to that financial instrument being transferred to a third party.

 The balance sheet and profit and loss account include references to the notes.